Restrictions and Guidance

 - The Lunenburg & District Community Pool is closed for the season (please note that the pool is not operated by the Town).
 Contact the society that operates the pool here: https://www.facebook.com/lunenburgswimmingpool/

-- Municipal public parks including the community garden and outdoor soccer field, baseball field, track, and skateboard park, are open.
+- Municipal public parks including the outdoor soccer field, baseball field, track, and skateboard park, are open.

 - Playgrounds are open.
 Please wash/sanitize hands before and after use.
 Use at your own risk.